codefoxx/cleanapi-template/content/FEATURES.md

 - product name must not be empty
 - price must not be negative
 - discontinued products cannot be renamed
+- discontinued products cannot have their price changed
 - changing price to the same value does nothing
+- discontinuing an already discontinued product is idempotent
 - domain events are raised only when state changes

 ## Adding a new feature